sidki123/AttacksonImplementationsCourseBook/chapters/01_introduction.md

 ## Motivation

-The following story is a true story about the NSA - the US intelligence agency and their classified internal journal named "Cryptographic Spectrum".
+The following story is a true story about the NSA - the US intelligence agency and their classified internal journal named "Cryptologic Spectrum".
 In the US, there is a law called “The Freedom of Information Act” (FOIA).
 This lawy states that in general, any person can ask for an access to government documents.
 So, in 2007, a lawyer named Michael